vmware-archive/lobot/README.md

 # Lobot 2.0 Warning

-Please note these instructions are the for the prerelease *Lobot 2.0.0pre*.
+Please note these instructions are the for the *prerelease Lobot 2.0*.
 Please report any issues you encounter by opening a github issue.

 # What do I get?